-87. Amber Company has \$100,000 in net income in 2013 before deducting any compensation or other payment to its sole owner, Alfredo.
+- 87. Amber Company has \$100,000 in net income in the current year before deducting any compensation or other payment to its sole owner, Alfredo.
 Assume that Alfredo is in the 33% marginal tax bracket.
 Discuss the tax aspects of each of the following independent arrangements.
-(Assume that any salaries are reasonable in amount and ignore any employment tax considerations.)
+(Assume that any salaries are reasonable in amount and ignore any employment tax considerations.) - a.

-- a.
 Alfredo operates Amber Company as a proprietorship. - b.
-Alfredo incorporates Amber Company and pays himself a salary of \$100,000 and no dividend. - c.
+Alfredo incorporates Amber Company and pays himself no salary and no dividend. - c.
 Alfredo incorporates Amber Company and pays himself a \$50,000 salary and a dividend of \$42,500 (\$50,000 \$7,500 corporate income tax).